vuejs/eslint-plugin-vue/docs/rules/no-potential-property-typo.md

+---
+pageClass: rule-details
+sidebarDepth: 0
+title: vue/no-potential-property-typo
+description: disallow a potential typo in your component property
+---
+# vue/no-potential-property-typo
-# detect if there is a potential typo in your component property (no-potential-property-typo)
+> disallow a potential typo in your component property

+- :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.

 Please describe the origin of the rule here.